 In response to the worldwide spread of the pandemic, NTT Group is working to protect the health and safety of all stakeholders, including its customers, partners and employees.
 At the same time, NTT Group is striving to ensure stable access to information communication services, which are vital for people's daily lives and corporate activities.
 NTT and its major subsidiaries operating communications businesses are working towards the prevention of infection, from the perspective of respecting human life, and fulfilling its duty as a designated public institution.
 At present, NTT has been able to maintain the network capacity necessary to accommodate increasing traffic, and will strengthen facilities as necessary in the future.

 Post-pandemic, from the perspective of maintaining social distancing, it is possible that work from home, telemedicine and distance learning will rapidly expand.
-In addition to accelerating the provision of services for an increasingly "remote"-style society, NTT is also driving the advancement of technologies such as authentication control technology.
+NTT is driving the development and provision of new services that are appropriate for the remote world.
 Furthermore, NTT will actively support the promotion of digital transformation.
 By introducing digital technology and AI into work that relies on manpower, such as agriculture, manufacturing and construction, NTT will aim to expand smart operations and contribute to solving the social issue of labor shortages.
 Also, by building connected value chains in various fields, such as logistics, NTT will work to make industry more efficient, leading to optimizing the movement of people and things and the provision of energy.

 In anticipation of a post-pandemic data-driven society, NTT Group will contribute to the realization of a smart society along with its partners all over the world by leading in innovation, including through the development of technology.

 NTT Group has operations all over the world.

 An economic slowdown or deceleration in the economic growth of any of these regions may have an adverse effect on the demand for the services that NTT Group provides or on its operations.